 The natural entrance is high above the cave floor, with a deep entrance hall.
 This is the typical form of a cold trap.
 The cold air from outside enters the cave and cools down the cave below zero, while the rocks are still warmer and dripping water from cracks still enters the cave.
 The result are icicles all over this part of the cave.

-The Karstmuseum is located in the exit tunnel of the cave, and it is possible to visit it independently from a tour.
+The Karstmuseum is located in the exit tunnel of the cave, and it is possible to visit it independently of a tour.
 The exhibition includes geology, speleology and mining of the copper slate.
-Most interesting are numerous cross sections of caves, which explain the principles of karstification in gypsum.
+Most interesting are numerous cross-sections of caves, which explain the principles of karstification in gypsum.